Capturing the hearts and minds of the tribal or business community

 - What is to be communicated

 - The key messages

 - Who is responsible for communication

-One west coast Tribal Nation had strong record of achievement.
-Their businesses were performing well and services were delivered on a timely basis.
-A neighboring tribe began promising per cap allocation, increased entitlement for the elderly, and an increase in security deposits for new homes.
-During the tribal campaign, the opponent of the sitting leader focused his campaign on those same promises of the neighboring tribe.
+One west coast Tribal nation had a strong record of achievement.
+Their businesses were performing well, and services were delivered on a timely basis.
+A neighboring Tribe began promising per cap allocation, increased entitlement for the elderly, and an increase in security deposits for new homes.
+During the Tribal campaign, the opponent of the sitting leader focused his campaign on those same promises of the neighboring tribe.
 The sitting leader did not understand the fluid nature and changing beliefs of the community members.
 He saw his performance as good and found no threat from his opponent.
-The sitting leader of this well performing tribe was voted out.
+The sitting leader of this well-performing tribe was voted out.

-The vision, values, and life ways of a community influence their choices about economic activities.
-Without capturing their hearts and minds, development becomes difficult to achieve and nearly impossible to sustain.
+The vision, values, and lifeways of a community influence their choices about economic activities.
+Without capturing their hearts and minds, development becomes challenging to achieve and nearly impossible to sustain.
 Improvement initiatives take a great deal of energy to get started, similar to the flywheel effect, but once started the momentum it is hard to stop.